Liz Svoboda

 If you can't find an interview or enough information about your artist with the Performing Arts Periodical Database (PAPD), try one of the ones listed below.
 If you chose an artist who paints or sculpts or works in another "fine" art, try

-If the smaller targeted databases are not yielding good results, try our current search tool, PrimoVE.
+If the smaller targeted databases are not yielding good results, try our current search tool, QuickSearch.
 It powers the library's homepage search box and searches over most of our databases and will bring back thousand if not millions of results.
 It can be a little overwhelming so choosing good search terms and using the filters on the side menu will help narrow your results.

 Library Databases